 - 2 tablespoons frying oil canola, vegetable, peanut, etc.

 - Zest lemon then slice half into wedges for serving.
-And juice the other half.
+And juice the other half.1 large lemon

 - In a large bowl toss lump crab meat with lemon zest and juice.
-Season with Old Bay, salt and pepper to taste.
-Add chopped scallions, parsley and celery, if using.
+Season with Old Bay, salt and pepper to taste.1 pound lump crab meat, ⅛ teaspoon Old Bay seasoning, salt and pepper

-- Whisk egg then add to crab mixture with ½ cup panko.
-Stir lightly then divide the mix into 8 equal parts.
-Take ⅛ of the mix and press together firmly with your hands to hold together then shape into a round, flat patty.
+- Divide crab cake mix into 8 equal portions.
+Press each portion together firmly with your hands to hold together then shape into a round, flat patty.

 - Spread the remaining ¼ cup of panko in another shallow bowl or plate and lightly coat crab cakes in panko, pressing lightly to adhere.
 Place on a plate, then repeat with remaining mixture.